Soft ComputersBook a free IT assessmentBook assessment

 1. Developer Availability

 JavaScript developers are everywhere.
-Finding React Native talent is 3x easier than Flutter developers.
+Finding React Native talent is far easier than finding Flutter developers.

 2. Ecosystem Maturity